Ground states and associated path measures in the renormalized Nelson model: Introduction and Main Results

 The heuristic interaction kernel supposed to appear in the field operator coupling the matter particle and the radiation field is thus given by the function

-In the most interesting case where $\eta=1$ away from zero, it is obviously not square-integrable with respect to $\V{k}$, whence Nelson's renormalization procedure has to be applied. \begin{enumerate}[leftmargin=0.8cm] \item[$\triangleright$] Let $\NV$ stand for the renormalized Nelson operator corresponding to the above data.
-It is acting in the Hilbert space $L^2(\RR^3,\sF)$ with $\sF$ denoting the bosonic Fock space over $L^2(\RR^3)$. \end{enumerate} When describing our results obtained through path measures associated with ground states in the next subsection, we also employ some notation related to a Feynman-Kac formula for $\NV$ derived in \cite{MatteMoeller2017}.
-This formula will be used crucially at several places in the article.
+In the most interesting case where $\eta=1$ away from zero, it is obviously not square-integrable with respect to $\V{k}$, whence Nelson developed his renormalization procedure. \begin{enumerate} \item[$\bullet$] Let $\NV$ stand for the renormalized Nelson operator corresponding to the above data.
+It is acting in the Hilbert space $L^2(\RR^3,\sF)$ with $\sF$ denoting the bosonic Fock space over $L^2(\RR^3)$.
+As alluded to above, $\NV$ is the norm resolvent limit as an ultraviolet cutoff parameter $\UV>0$ goes to infinity of the operators formally given by

+Here $E_{\UV}^{\ren}>0$ is the logarithmically divergent energy counter term; as usual $\ad(\V{k})$ and $a(\V{k})$ denote the ``pointwise" bosonic creation and annihilation operators associated with $\sF$.
+Our article contains in fact a self-contained construction of $H$ taylor-made on our needs and complementing the existing, rich literature on the subject. \end{enumerate} When describing our results obtained through path measures associated with ground states in the next subsection, we also employ some notation related to a Feynman-Kac formula for $\NV$ derived in \cite{MatteMoeller2017}.
+This formula will be used crucially at several places in our article.
 It has the form

 with a three-dimensional standard Brownian motion $\V{B}$ and $\V{B}^{\V{x}}:=\V{x}+\V{B}$.
-Unlike earlier Feynman-Kac representations for the renormalized Nelson model \cite{GHL2014,Nelson1964proc}, the formula \eqref{FKintro} contains the {\em $\LO(\sF)$-valued} stochastic process $(W^V_{t}(\V{x}))_{t\ge0}$ with finite moments of any order and it can be applied to {\em every} $\Psi\in L^2(\RR^3,\sF)$; see Subsect.~\ref{ssecFK} for more details. \begin{enumerate}[leftmargin=0.8cm] \item[$\triangleright$] $\LO(\sV)$ denotes the space of bounded linear operators on some normed vector space $\sV$. \end{enumerate}
+Unlike earlier Feynman-Kac representations for the renormalized Nelson model \cite{GHL2014,Nelson1964proc}, the formula \eqref{FKintro} contains the {\em $\LO(\sF)$-valued} stochastic process $(W^V_{t}(\V{x}))_{t\ge0}$ with finite moments of any order and it can be applied to {\em every} $\Psi\in L^2(\RR^3,\sF)$; see Subsection~\ref{ssecFK} for more details. \begin{enumerate} \item[$\bullet$] $\LO(\sV)$ denotes the space of bounded linear operators on some normed vector space $\sV$. \end{enumerate}

-\subsection{Description of results}
+\subsection{Description of Results}